Yaqing-Peng/new-email-pilot/README.md

 - This extension is currently designed for desktop platforms only
 - Requires a stable internet connection for optimal performance
-- As an experimental feature, results may vary depending on the task
+- As an experimental feature, results may vary depending on the task.
+Currently the Prompt API can only perform stably for Eglish.
+Other languages are untested for stable performance.

 ## Feedback and Contribution

 We welcome feedback and contributions!
-Feel free to open issues or submit pull requests in this repository: Yaqing-Peng/gmail-ai-extension.
+Feel free to open issues or submit pull requests in this repository: Yaqing-Peng/email-pilot-chrome-extension.

 ## License